Section outline

 Complete you audio paper, and make it available for instance via SoundCloud, on social media such as Instagram.
 What if it was available physically on cassette, vinyl, USB-stick or something else?
 Use it to initiate a conversation with peers, friends, family or the public.

 If you have enjoyed this open educational resource (OER) or have found something for your teaching, studies, or general inspication, it would be great to hear from you!
-Comments, critique, and other discussion is also welcome of course, you email me at mace.ojala@ruhr-uni-bochum.de.
+Comments, critique, and other discussion is also welcome of course, you can email me at mace.ojala@ruhr-uni-bochum.de.

 Keep your ears open! smile